HughesSeanKyle/project-three-top-library/features.md

 ### Feature 5 - Book application
 1. Protect route if no JWT
+2. When clicking a Book from the grid a sidebar open from the right to left showing all book information.
+(See Design)
-2. Further features to be defined later
+3. Further features to be defined later